mbarrben/android-stickyheaderswipelistview/README.md

 - com.nineoldandroids

-SwipeListView expect that you include one the google android [compatibility libraries](http://developer.android.com/intl/es/tools/extras/support-library.html) in order to use Loaders in versions that do not support them natively.
+SwipeListView expects that you include one of the Google Android [compatibility libraries](http://developer.android.com/intl/es/tools/extras/support-library.html) in order to use Loaders in versions that do not support them natively.
 Depending on your requirements you may choose to include one of the following...

 - com.google.android :